zergos1987/superset_dashboards/README.md

-Windows setup of superset with override design =
+Windows setup of superset with override design.